peterhinch/micropython_ra8875/docs/GUI.md

 Rendering text to the screen is relatively slow.
 To send a large amount of text the fastest way is to perform a single `append`.
 Text may contain newline (`'\n'`) characters as required.
 In that way rendering occurs once only.

+### 5.2.1 Note on tabs

+The purpose of tab characters is to align columns of text when using variable pitch fonts.
+With fixed pitch fonts (such as internal fonts) they serve no purpose which cannot be achieved by the Python `format` command.
+Hence they are unsupported for internal fonts whose rendering prioritises speed.

 ###### [Jump to Contents](./GUI.md#contents)